arantir123/MCGLPPI/README.md

    2) https://drive.google.com/file/d/1pgPsGvvT3zfvaMfmSj5COqtIUMC1m471/view?usp=sharing (original data for MARTINI3)

-   3) PDBBINDdimer_strict_index.csv in downstream_files/PDBBIND/ (all dG predictions for corresponding complex structures)
+   3) PDBBINDdimer_strict_index.csv in downstream_files/PDBBIND/ (all dG labels for corresponding complex structures)

 2. We also provide the corresponding pickle files for a quick start: